MarioPal97/CSUS_CpE_Assignments-Labs-Projects/CSC130_Data-Structures-and-Algorithm-Analysis/README.md

-# CSC130.
+# CSC 130.
 Data Structures and Algorithm Analysis

 #### Specification, implementation, and manipulation of complex data structures: linear/lists, stacks, queues, trees, sets, and graphs.
 Design and analysis of algorithms.
 Recursion and stack-based memory management.
 Advanced searching and sorting.
 NP-completeness.